Timing and Structure

 - To understand the effects of finite precision implementation on the compression performance of arithmetic coding

 - Students can do the lab in their own time.
-Scheduled online 'helpdesk' sessions will be held during Michaelmas term (times will be announced on Moodle)
+Scheduled 'helpdesk' sessions will be held during Michaelmas term (times will be announced on Moodle)

 Full Technical Report: